jbakse/compform_site/content/vectors/index.md

 </div>

 ### Meaning vs. Form

+Vector graphics must be converted to raster graphics—a process called [rasterization](https://magcius.github.io/xplain/article/rast1.html)—in order to be viewed on a pixel-based display.
+Vector graphics contain all the information necessary to do so, but you can not directly convert _from_ raster images _to_ vector images: In order to do so you would have to make inferences about the meaning implied by the raster image.
+Form is ambiguous and inferences are just guesses; they may be wrong.

 Consider the image below.
 What would the image look like if the black circle were removed?